 Wildlife in Serengeti National Park

 Serengeti National Park offers so much more beauty than just the wildebeest migration.
 You can see a variety of landscapes and wildlife unlike anywhere else in Africa.
 The endless plains are home to more than 4,000 lions, 1,000 leopards, 225 cheetahs and 3,500 hyenas.
 It’s no surprise there are so many predators due to the abundance of wildebeest, zebras, gazelles and buffaloes.
 The Serengeti is also one of the best places to see the Big Five – rhino, buffalo, elephant, lion and leopard.
-Almost all the famous African animals are present in this majestic park, including rare animal species like the pangolin, East African Oryx, rhino and wild dog.
+Almost all the famous African animals are present in this majestic park.
+This includs rare animal species like the pangolin, East African Oryx, rhino and wild dog.

 The captivating landscapes of the Serengeti National Park vary from savannahs with acacia trees and vast grasslands to rising mountains, lakes and swamps.
 Each area is unique and has its own atmosphere.
 Because of its natural beauty and variety of plants and animals the park is listed as UNESCO World Heritage Site.
 This place definitely touches your soul.